salinecrew/salinecrew.github.io/_posts/2015-04-08-parents-pull-powering-up-for-each-regatta.md

 [**Click here to signup on the Volunteer Signup Spreadsheet**](<https://docs.google.com/spreadsheets/d/1wBP7PCc3eJluqOD8FODPnv07FYmErZf5WuvAyhM-rqg/edit?usp=sharing>)

 > *You can edit the volunteer list online in Google Sheets.
-Please do so we have a real-time accounting of who has volunteered for what.*
+Please do so, so we have a real-time accounting of who has volunteered for what.*

 Didn’t have time to sign up?
 No worries, a good rule of thumb is that if you see that someone needs help or that something needs to be done, don’t be shy jump in and contribute.